luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/QC-Setting.md

     DNSTOCK ->> Retrieval for Return Stock: Tempering Flag: Reached DNSTOCK ->> Retrieval for Return Stock: QC Check Flag: Not Done DNSTOCK ->> Retrieval for Return Stock: Stock Qty: 58

+    QC Work from Retrieval for Return Stock ->> QC Work from Retrieval for Return Stock: Qty To Add?
+2
 :::